rogerbinns/apsw/doc/async.rst

 Free threaded

-   Requires expansive code updates to lock Connection / Cursor /Backup etc objects, but also input objects like list for executemany so can't be modified while in use.
+   Requires expansive code updates to lock Connection / Cursor / Backup etc objects, but also input objects like list for executemany so can't be modified while in use.
 Work ongoing.